-This topic provides instructions for configuring a connection to an Elasticsearch instance in the Administration application.
-For information about installing Elasticsearch, see Installing and Configuring Elasticsearch in the Deployment Guide.
+This topic provides instructions for configuring a connection to a static Elasticsearch instance.
+For information about installing Elasticsearch, see Installing Elasticsearch in the Deployment Guide.

 In the Administration application, expand the Connections menu and click Elasticsearch Config.
 Anzo displays the Elasticsearch Config screen, which lists any existing Elasticsearch connections.
 For example: